CHAD: Combinatory Homomorphic Automatic Differentiation: Term simplifications in the implementation

 \subsection{Second-order example program Fig.~\ref{fig:higher-order-ad-example} (b)}

-When the implementation performs reverse AD on the code in Fig.~\ref{fig:higher-order-ad-example} (b) and simplifies the result using the simplification rules in Table~\ref{tab:impl-simpls}, the result is the code that is shown below in Fig.~\ref{fig:impl-ho-ad-output-b}.
+When the implementation performs reverse AD on the code in Fig.~\ref{fig:higher-order-ad-example} (b) and simplifies the result using the simplification rules in Table~\ref{tab:impl-simpls}, the result is the code shown below in Fig.~\ref{fig:impl-ho-ad-output-b}.

-Firstly, note the \lstinline{evalOp EScalProd}.
-Since scalar multiplication is implemented as an operation ($\op$), it does not take two separate arguments but rather a pair of the two scalars to multiply.
-Due to application of the `pairEta' simplification rule from Table~\ref{tab:impl-simpls}, the argument to the multiplication was reduced from \lstinline[mathescape=true]{$\langle$fst p, snd p$\rangle$} to just `p', preventing the pretty-printer from showing \lstinline{fst p * snd p}; instead, this becomes a bare operation application to the argument `p'.
+First, note the \lstinline{evalOp EScalProd}.
+Since scalar multiplication is implemented as an operation ($\op$), it takes a pair of the two scalars to multiply rather than two separate arguments.
+Due to the application of the `pairEta' simplification rule from Table~\ref{tab:impl-simpls}, the argument to the multiplication was reduced from \lstinline[mathescape=true]{$\langle$fst p, snd p$\rangle$} to just `p', preventing the pretty-printer from showing \lstinline{fst p * snd p}; instead, this becomes a bare operation application to the argument `p'.
 In the code in Fig.~\ref{fig:higher-order-ad-example} (d), this lambda is the argument to the `map' in the cotangents block, meaning that `p' stands for \lstinline[mathescape=true]{$\langle$x2i, y'$\rangle$}.

-In this example, a copower structure is created because of the usage of a function abstraction in the code to be differentiated using reverse AD.
-Here, this copower was interpreted using lists as described in \S\S\ref{ssec:api}.
+In this example, a copower structure is created because the code to be differentiated using reverse AD uses a function abstraction.
+Here, this copower is interpreted using lists as described in \S\S\ref{ssec:api}.
 The `toList' function converts an \emph{array} of scalars (i.e.\ a value of type $\reals^n$) to a \emph{list} of scalars.
 The code in Fig.~\ref{fig:higher-order-ad-example} (d) goes further and interprets all arrays as lists, effectively removing the distinction between arrays originating from arrays in the source program and lists originating from copower values.
-Together with recognizing the snoc-list representation of environments, it becomes sufficient to inline some let-bindings in Fig.~\ref{fig:higher-order-ad-example} (d) to arrive at code equivalent to the code shown here.
+Once one recognizes the snoc-list representation of environments, inlining some let-bindings in Fig.~\ref{fig:higher-order-ad-example} (d) suffices to arrive at code equivalent to the code shown here.